 This is a pretty simple one but often overlooked – make sure the PT has sessions available when you’re available to train.
 If you know you’re not an early morning exerciser but the PT you’re speaking to only has 7am appointments, think whether that’s sustainable long-term for you.

 I’d love to have a chat with you to find out whether I’m the right Personal Trainer for you.
-Drop me a line via my contact page.
+Book in your completely FREE consultation via the widget below.
 Speak to you soon!